Green Line (Washington Metro): Planning

-Early decisionmaking
+Early decision making

 Mid-century plans for rapid transit neglected some of the District's less affluent neighborhoods.
 By late 1966, some plans started to include a line along 7th Street in the District of Columbia.
 In 1968, the new WMATA included the line in its master plan for its proposed 101 mile system.
 At that time, a Green Line was planned to pass through some of the area's poorest and most transit-dependent neighborhoods and provide them with subway service.
 Riots following the death of Martin Luther King in 1968 destroyed much of the commercial district around 14th and U Streets, and planners hoped that adding a subway stop in that area would stimulate redevelopment.
 The original 1969 plan called for a line under 13th Street NW with just two stations.
 However, in 1970, the District of Columbia Council agreed to pay an additional $3 million to add a third station and reroute the Green Line under U Street, and 14th Street NW.
 The southern part of the Green Line was originally planned to pass over the 11th Street Bridges to the intersection of Good Hope Road SE and Martin Luther King, Jr., Avenue SE, follow Martin Luther King, Jr., Avenue SE to Suitland Parkway, down Suitland Parkway to Branch Avenue SE, and down Branch Avenue to a terminus at the intersection of Branch Avenue and the Capital Beltway.
 Public hearings on whether to build a Green Line and the route it should take were completed in 1973, and portions of the line were originally scheduled to open in 1976.
 However, construction delays kept the first Green Line stations from opening until 1991.

 The downtown segment of the line was originally projected to open in September 1977.
 Obtaining approval of the District of Columbia and Prince George's County of the exact alignment of the Green Line north of U Street delayed construction.
 Originally, the ARS called for the line to be placed in the median strip of the planned North Central Freeway, but after that road was cancelled, the route of the replacement subway tunnel became controversial, resulting in years of expensive delays.